-- Data in fixed-width ASCII format on CD-ROM. - Patient-level hospital discharge abstract data for 100 percent of discharges from a sample of hospitals in participating States. - 5 million to 8 million inpatient records per year. - 800-1.000 hospitals per year. - Two 10% subsamples of discharges from all NIS hospitals. - Discharge-level weights to calculate national estimates for discharges. - Hospital Weights File to produce national estimates for hospitals and to link the NIS to data from the American Hospital Association Annual Survey of Hospitals. - NIS Documentation and tools, also on CD-ROM including file specifications, programming source code for loading ASCII data into SAS and SPSS, and value labels.
+- Data in fixed-width ASCII format on CD-ROM. - Patient-level hospital discharge abstract data for 100 percent of discharges from a sample of hospitals in participating states. - 5 million to 8 million inpatient records per year. - 800-1,100 hospitals per year. - Two 10% subsamples of discharges from all NIS hospitals (only available prior to the 2005 NIS). - Discharge-level weights to calculate national estimates for discharges. - Hospital Weights File to produce national estimates for hospitals and to link the NIS to data from the American Hospital Association Annual Survey Database. - NIS Documentation and tools including file specifications, programming source code for loading ASCII data into SAS and SPSS, and value labels.